CloudChaoszero/CloudChaoszero.github.io/_pages/home.md

 ## Currently...

-* I am a **Senior Data Analyst** at Autodesk developing mature data models and delivering insights for thousands of internal business users ranging in Sales, Customer Success, Developer Experience, and more.
+* I am an **Analytics Leader & Analytics Engineer** at Sift, owning GTM analytics pipelines and revenue metrics across Snowflake, dbt, and Salesforce.
+  * Built and drove adoption for 150+ GTM dbt models, improving query performance and reducing reporting latency by 30% across RevOps and Finance.
+  * Standardized 15+ core revenue metrics (CARR, backlog, usage overages), aligning Sales and Finance leadership on reporting definitions.
+  * Unified Finance, Sales Ops, and GTM data into a single source of truth for $200M+ in ARR, enabling faster and more accurate forecasting across Billing and Usage insights.
+  * Engineered dbt testing, contracts, CI/CD, and pipelines for 10+ critical CARR models, catching 99.9% of data quality issues pre-production.
+  * Scaled analytics adoption to 25+ MAU in one month with 90%+ satisfaction, and led end-to-end RBAC architecture for data governance and permissioning.
   * NOTE: List of projects found in the [projects page](https://raulingaverage.dev/portfolio/projects)

 ## Previously...

+* **Senior Data Analyst, Platform Services (APS)** at Autodesk, delivering data products and platform insights for thousands of APS stakeholders.
+  * Delivered 20+ operations and product data products for 1,600+ stakeholders in the APS division.
+  * Productionized 250+ fact and dimension models across Snowflake, Airflow, dbt, and Looker.
+  * Standardized a modern data stack (Snowflake, Airflow, dbt, Fivetran, Looker) for billions of records across 35 web services.
+  * Performed usage and cost analysis across Autodesk's developer platform to guide product and leadership decisions.
+  * Trained 6+ analysts in stakeholder management and the modern data stack, doubling productivity and delivery in APS.

 * A **Business Data Analyst** driving impact for internal Sales and Engineering teams under Signature Consultants onsite @ Google.

 * **Data Analyst** helping stand up reporting and Salesforce automation for Business Intelligence and Sales at MobileIron